-With around 10 institutions offering accounting degree programs, New Hampshire presents prospective accountants with a limited range of choices.
+With around 10 institutions offering accounting degree programs, New Hampshire presents prospective staff accountants with a limited range of choices.
+Consequently, it can seem like an uphill battle when searching for good New Hampshire accounting jobs.

-However, the programs are suited to different career objectives and include certificates, associate degrees, Bachelor’s and Master’s degrees.
+However, the programs are suited to different accounting job objectives and include certificates, associate degrees, Bachelor’s and Master’s degrees.

-Opportunities for accounting graduates abound, with New Hampshire reporting salaries well above average in this field.
+Opportunities for accounting graduates abound, with New Hampshire reporting full-time salaries well above average in this field.

 The University of New Hampshire stands out among New Hampshire accounting schools.